-The following screens in the MST Configuration Table window allow the user to configure a MSTI instance on the Switch.
+The following window allows the user to configure a MSTI instance on the Switch.
 These settings will uniquely identify a multiple spanning tree instance set on the Switch.
 The Switch initially possesses one CIST or Common Internal Spanning Tree of which the user may modify the parameters for but cannot change the MSTI ID for, and cannot be deleted.
 To view the Current MST Configuration Identification window, click Configuration > Spanning Tree > MST Configuration Table:

-Figure 6-24.
+Figure 6-21.
 Current MST Configuration Identification window